damige/linux-nvme/README.md

 Kernel 4.8RC4 plus NVME patches made by Andy Lutomirski

-This kernel should enable NVME drives to enter lower power states.
+This kernel enables NVME drives to enter lower power states.
+In my case (XPS13) it dereases idle usage by 0.5-1watt